Advocate for the Needs of At-Risk Children

 Learn About the Impact of Childhood Hunger in Our Communities

-More than 885,000 Qualify for School Meals but more than 575,000 do not eat breakfast at school resulting in unclaimed federal funds.
+- More than 750,000 Qualify for free or reduced-price school meals but more than 575,000 do not eat breakfast at school resulting in unclaimed federal funds.
 (1)

 - 25% = Families report they did not have enough money to buy the food they need.
 (2)